rudyzhou/Dynamic_Kymograph/README.md

 1. In Fiji, open the image stack that you would like to analyze

 2. Run the dynamic kymograph plugin (in “Process” -> “Dynamic Kymograph”).
+The following UI should appear:

 ![Example of UI](/ui_pic2.JPG)